30 or 33 credit hours

 The eight specializations in areas of computer science require taking four specialization courses to be taken as part of elective coursework.
 They do not alter the requirement of 30 credit hours of coursework.

 - » Cyber-Physical Systems

 - » Distributed and Cloud Computing

 The Business and Finance specializations require 33 credit hours of coursework, with three specialization courses taken from the Stuart School of Business (SSB).

 - A minimum total of 30 credit hours of coursework (33 for certain specializations), approved by an adviser.

 - Specialization courses, if an MCS with a specialization is desired.

-- It must include at least one course in each of the three core areas of Systems, Theory, and Programming.
+- It must include at least one course in each of the three Core Areas of Systems, Theory, and Programming.

 - All other relevant university and college requirements (such as time limits to graduate) must be met.

-- In addition to the university's requirements, the CS department requires second degree and transfer students to complete at least 9 credits of IIT CS coursework before they can be eligible for a CPT.
+You must complete 18 credit hours of coursework to be eligible for a CPT.
+In addition, the CS department requires second degree and transfer students to complete at least 9 credits of Illinois Tech CS coursework before they can be eligible for a CPT.